livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 A trust boundary is any interface where data crosses from a less trusted environment to a more trusted environment.

-In this repository, the core trust boundaries include:
+Core trust boundaries include:

-1. Frontend app to backend interface boundary.
+- Frontend app to backend interface boundary.
-2. Network input to node boundary.
+- Network input to node boundary.
-3. App scoped logic to system scoped logic boundary.
+- App scoped logic to system scoped logic boundary.

 This file does not define mitigations beyond vocabulary.